predis/predis/README.markdown

 want to work on Predis, it is highly recommended that you first run the test suite to be sure that everything is OK, and report strange behaviours or bugs.

+When modifying Predis please be sure that no warnings or notices are emitted by PHP by running the interpreter in your development environment with the "error_reporting" variable set to E_ALL | E_STRICT.

-The recommended way to contribute to Predis is to fork the project on GitHub, fix or add features on your newly created repository and then submit issues on the Predis issue tracker with a link to your repository.
-Obviously, you can use any other Git hosting provider of you preference.
+The recommended way to contribute to Predis is to fork the project on GitHub, create new topic branches on your newly created repository to fix or add features and then open a new pull request with a description of the applied changes.
+Obviously, you can use any other Git hosting provider of your preference.
 Diff patches will be accepted too, even though they are not the preferred way to contribute to Predis.

-When modifying Predis please be sure that no warnings or notices are emitted by PHP by running the interpreter in your development environment with the "error_reporting" variable set to E_ALL | E_STRICT.

 ## Dependencies ##

-- PHP >= 5.3.0 (for the mainline client library)
+- PHP >= 5.3.0
-- PHP >= 5.2.6 (for the backported client library)
 - PHPUnit (needed to run the test suite)

 ## Links ##